nus-cs2103/website-base/admin/tools.md

 <div id="git-username">

 **Set Git `user.name`**: We use various tools to analyze your code.
 For us to be able to identify your commits, we encourage you to ==set your Git `user.name` in all computers you use== to a sensible string that uniquely identifies you.
-For example, ==you can to GitHub username or your full name as your Git username==.
+For example, ==you can set it to your GitHub username or your full name==.
 If this user name is not set properly or if you use multiple user names for Git, our tools might miss some of your work and as a result you might not get credit for some of your work.

 After installing Git in a computer, you can set the Git username as follows:
 1. Open a command window that can run Git commands (e.g., Git bash window)
-2. Run the command `git config --global user.name YOUR_GITHUB_USERNAME` (omit the `--global` flag to limit the setting to the current repo repo)<br>
+2. Run the command `git config --global user.name YOUR_GITHUB_USERNAME` (omit the `--global` flag to limit the setting to the current repo only)<br>
    e.g., `git config --global user.name JohnDoe`

 More info about setting Git username is [here](https://help.github.com/articles/setting-your-username-in-git/).